sony7760/DevOps/Ansible/Inventory.md

 ## About
 Inventory file is a list or group of managed nodes and it can be created in many formats.
 The most common formats are INI and YAML.
 The default location for this file is `/etc/ansible/hosts`.
-Using the `-i <path>` option, different inventory file can be customized
+Using the `-i <path>` option, different inventory file can be used

 #### Example
 - A basic INI `/etc/ansible/hosts` might look like this